 Work on sentences: subject, verb, complement.
-For example: the jellyfish is pink, the string beans dance together.
+For example: The jellyfish is pink, the string beans dance together.

-Practice reading and writing French and English words.
-Ask the child to read the words, spell the letters of the words, trace the letters on the tablecloth with a washable marker
+Practice reading and writing French, English or Spanish words.
+Ask the child to read the words, spell the letters of the words, trace the letters on the tablecloth or placemat with a washable marker